2498 Chiefswood Road • P.O. Box 5000 Ohsweken ON • N0A 1M0 Home | Contact Us | Privacy

 Home Page

 An education campaign began in February, 2006 along Highway 6 near Caledonia, Ontario, by a group of Six Nations people.
-This education campaign later evolved into the reclamation of a 130-acre proposed housing development site in Caledonia called the Douglas Creek Estates.
+This education campaign later evolved into the reclamation of a 130-acre proposed housing development site in Caledonia called the Douglas Creek Estates (DCE).
 After a police raid on April 20th, the reclamation evolved still further into blockades of Highway 6, the Highway 6 by-pass and the railway line.

-On May 31, 2007, a representative from Canada made an offer to resolve the historical grievances of Six Nations in regards to the following claims, Burtch Tract, Block No. 5 (Moulton Township), Welland Canal (Feeder Dam), and the Grand River Navigation Company for the amount of $125 million.
+On May 31, 2007, a representative from Canada made an offer to resolve the historical grievances of Six Nations in regards to the following claims, Burtch Tract, Block No. 5 (Moulton Township), Welland Canal (Feeder Dam), and the Grand River Navigation Company Investment for the amount of $125 million.

 On December 12, 2007, a representative from Canada made an offer to resolve grievances in respect to the Welland Canal flooding of Six Nations lands in the amount of $26 million.